Sign up

 Scheduling push notifications in Firebase

-You can decide to send the message now or schedule it for another time.
+You can send the message now or schedule it for another time.

 Screenshot of additional push notifications in Firebase